 Can stress and anxiety cause bad breath?

 Stress and anxiety can cause bad breath due to the increase in breathing through the mouth and combined with acid reflux can result in a dry mouth.
 To prevent this it is important to regularly drink water to hydrate.
-Even not eating your meals and skipping meals can cause foul breath as it reduces the production of saliva needed to flush away bacteria from teeth, tongue, and gums.
+Even not eating your meals and skipping meals can cause foul smell as it reduces the production of saliva needed to flush away bacteria from teeth, tongue, and gums.